 Outlook for the Email Security Market

 Since COVID-19 forced nearly 1.5 billion workers into their home offices, email usage has spiked dramatically.
 Scammers, spoofers, phishers, and other bad actors have created a greater need for email security, especially when home offices make individuals more vulnerable to these threats.
-To understand what this means for the email security marketplace itself, GLG talked to Joe Hlavin, GLG Council Member and Principal at H III Enterprises.
+To understand what this means for the email security marketplace itself, GLG talked to Joe Hlavin, GLG Network Member and Principal at H III Enterprises.
 Below are a few select excerpts from our broader discussion.

 Let’s begin with your view on security spending, particularly for the email security market.
 Are you seeing it increase or decrease and do you expect this to stay the same, increase, or get worse?